-With the authorities really putting the wheels in motion to become a more environmentally friendly country, the introduction, standardisation and regulations concerning the use of adblue has since been enforced.
+With the authorities really putting the wheels in motion to become a more environmentally friendly country, the introduction, standardization and regulations concerning the use of adblue has since been enforced.
 The standards regarding this pioneering introduction are regulations DIN70070 and ISO22241.

 All new vehicles within restricted settings are now prohibited from being produced without the regulatory construction of properties that allow the successful injection and usage of adblue solution.
-These vehicles are not only restricted by law, but also by the fact that they will be unable to operate per se without the adblue solution being used within their functional process.
+These vehicles are not only restricted by law, but also by the fact that they will be unable to operate per say without the adblue solution being used within their functional process.
 The adblue itself is so important to the government process and the environmental cause that its introduction will have a huge impact on the reduction of harmful emissions being released into the atmosphere.

 Adblue for Reducing Exhaust Emissions